ava-labs/avalanche-docs/docs/nodes/configure/avalanchego-config-flags.md

 `--state-sync-ips="127.0.0.1:12345,1.2.3.4:5678"`.
 The number of given IPs here must be the same with the number of given `--state-sync-ids`.

-## Partial sync Primary Network
+## Partial Sync Primary Network

 #### `--partial-sync-primary-network` (string)

-Partial sync enabls non-validators to optionally sync only the P-chain on the primary network.
+Partial sync enables non-validators to optionally sync only the P-chain on the primary network.

 ## Chain Configs